 Gesine presented every step for us from her kitchen station at the head of the class.

 Gesine was extremely passionate, enjoyable, and theatrical!

-After each presentation to us, she would put her disco music on and we would bake to tunes like “I believe in Miracles, You Sexy Thing”.
+After each presentation, she would put her disco music on, and we would bake to tunes like “I Believe in Miracles, You Sexy Thing.”

-We learned all about why King Arthur Flour and Philadelphia Cream Cheese are her baker’s choice.
+We learned why King Arthur Flour and Philadelphia Cream Cheese are her baker’s choices.